tarunbeerelli/RLEF-code/README.md

 - **A custom multi-turn loop.** A multi-turn trajectory is one conversation, not a prompt and a
   completion: executed feedback is interleaved between the model's turns, so each turn conditions on a different prefix.
-The loop trains on the concatenated conversation in a single pass, applying one trajectory-level advantage across every turn the policy emitted and letting causal attention supply the per-turn conditioning.
+The loop trains on the concatenated conversation in a single pass, applying one trajectory-level advantage across every turn the policy emitted, with injected feedback tokens masked from the loss and letting causal attention supply the per-turn conditioning.
 Writing it directly kept that explicit — and kept the vLLM/PyTorch memory split and the per-trajectory OOM guard calibratable.